mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential

+    * Verify that the KeyPackage's credential is valid according to the Authentication Service

     * Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):